 The last hurrah of Denis Compton.
 Forced to retire by an ongoing knee problem that had dogged him for the best part of a decade, Compton signed off with 143 against Worcestershire at Lord's.

 Ravindu Shah, who was born today, burst on to the scene in 1998 with three half-centuries in his first ODI series.
 Given his consistency, style and wristy strokeplay, Shah was soon talked about as a batsman of genuine class.
 He had an impressive 2003 World Cup with two half-centuries in the league stages and contributions of 34 and 46 besides.
+In the lead-up to the 2007 World Cup he scored his maiden ODI hundred, against Scotland, and followed it with a half-century against New Zealand in the tournament.
 However, he was unable to completely live up to his promise due to injury and had his opportunities for Kenya curtailed as a result of infighting within the board.

 Pakistan were sliding to an innings defeat when Asif Iqbal was joined by Intikhab Alam at The Oval.
 Together they put on 190 for the ninth wicket, a Test record that lasted until 1997-98.
 Intikhab's 51 was an ideal foil for Asif's joyful 146 off 244 balls.
 Pakistan lost the Test and the series, but its final day belonged to them.

 Australia finished the match at The Oval and the series on 27 for 5, relieved to cling on for a draw but leaving the Ashes in England.
 Jim Laker took the last wicket, his 46th in the five matches, a record for a series in England.
 Nineteen of them were taken in the previous match, the famous fourth Test at Old Trafford.